polkadot-fellows/xcm-format/README.md

 - `version: Compact<u32>`: Version/format code; currently two codes are supported `0x00`, and `0x01`.

-### Fungible assets
+### Abstract Fungible assets

 - `version: Compact<u32> = 0x00`
 - `id: Vec<u8>` The fungible asset identifier, usually derived from the ticker-tape code (e.g. `*b"BTC"`, `*b"ETH"`, `*b"DOT"`).
-See *Appendix: Fungible Asset Types* for a list of known values.
+See *Appendix: Fungible Abstract Asset Types* for a list of known values.
 The empty value may be used to indicate all assets.
 In this case, `amount` is ignored but should be set to zero by convention.
 Contexts may or may not support this.
 - `amount: Compact<u128>` The amount of the asset identified.
 Zero may be used as a wildcard, to indicate all of the available asset or an unknown amount, determined by context.

-### Non-fungible assets
+### Abstract Non-fungible assets

 - `version: Compact<u32> = 0x01`
 - `class: Vec<u8>` The general non-fungible asset class code.
-See Appendix: Non-fungible Asset Types for a list of known values.
+See Appendix: Non-fungible Abstract Asset Types for a list of known values.
 The empty value may be used to indicate all asset classes.
 In this case, `instance` is ignored but should be set to `Undefined` by convention.
 Contexts may or may not support this.
 - `instance: AssetInstance` The general non-fungible asset instance within the NFA class.
 May be identified with with a numeric index or a datagram.
 Most `class`es will support only a single specific kind of `AssetInstance`, however for ease of formatting and to facilitate future compatibility, it is self-describing. `Undefined` may be used to indicate all available assets of this `class`.
 Contexts may or may not support this.

 #### `AssetInstance`